 If the police can use their authority to arrest their critics without consequence, everyone’s rights are at risk.
-Now, with the help of the Institute for Justice (IJ), Anthony is asking the Supreme Court to take up his case.
-The First Amendment has a long history of protecting parodies like Anthony’s, and qualified immunity cannot shield officials who arrest people for their speech.
+With the help of the Institute for Justice (IJ), Anthony asked the Supreme Court to take up his case.
+Despite the support of notable parody websites The Onion and the Babylon Been, the Court declined to hear Anthony’s case in the winter of 2023.

 Anthony Parodies the Parma Police Department’s Facebook Page

 In March 2016, while he was bored and waiting at a bus stop, Anthony decided it would be funny to parody the Parma Police Department.
 The local police department was long fraught with problems.
 So Anthony created and anonymously published a Facebook page that had the same name, cover photo, and profile picture as the department’s official page to lampoon the police.
 But unlike the department’s page, Anthony’s page lacked the “blue checkmark” verifying it was the official page, it was designated a “Community” page rather than a “Police Station-Government Organization” page, and it displayed the satirical slogan: “We no crime.”

 During the 12 hours that it was online, Anthony published obviously parodic posts: